cisco/cisco-network-puppet-module/docs/README-develop-types-providers.md

 This resource has no other properties.

-*Note.
-This example disables the tunnel, so use the guestshell environment when testing.*

 ## <a name="simp_type">Step 1.
 Type: feature tunnel</a>

 * There are template files in `/docs` that might help when you write new types and providers.
 These templates provide most of the necessary code with a few customizations required for a new resource.
 Copy the `template-type-feature.rb` file to use as the basis for our new `cisco_tunnel.rb` type file: